 As we walked back to La Milagrosa, the clouds started to come in heavily; and in the distance, we could hear the rumble of thunder.
 By the time we reached the Home, it had started to pour.

 HOW DO I SPONSOR A CHILD IN COSTA RICA?

-You can sponsor a child in Costa Rica one of two ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, or go online to our donation portal, create and account, and search for a child in Costa Rica that is available for sponsorship.
+You can sponsor a child in Costa Rica one of three ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, email us at email@example.com, or go online to our donation portal, create an account, and search for a child in Costa Rica that is available for sponsorship.